SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 Double num = scanner.nextDouble();
 ```

-### Example: Converting Inches into Centimeters
+### Example: Converting inches into centimeters

-Let’s write a program that reads a floating-point number in inches and converts it to centimeters:
+Write a program that reads a floating-point number (representing inches) as an input from the console, converts it to centimeters, and print the result as output:

 ```Java
 Scanner scanner = new Scanner(System.in);